API documentation

 Parameters:

-• id (string) – A unique integer value identifying this user profile.
+• id (integer) – A unique integer value identifying this user profile.

 Query Parameters: